“Nature fits all her children with something to do . . . .”

-My oldest grandchild is a man now.
-But the other day, as we celebrated his birthday over lunch, I couldn't help thinking of the years when there weren't as many candles on his cake.
-So I hope he will indulge me this return to a day we shared when he was 9, and his little sister a scant 4.
+My oldest grandchild is a man now, but the other day as we celebrated his birthday over lunch, I couldn’t help thinking of the years when there weren’t as many candles on his cake.
+So I hope he – and you – will indulge me this return to a day we shared when he was a big-brother of 9, and his little sister was a scant 4.

-The sand sculpture was a great hit, a marvelous work of art depicting, through the aid of personified animals, the prominent sports events in Augusta.
+The sand sculpture was a big hit, a marvelous work of art with life-like images of a forest full of animals.

 “That’s a buffalo, Grandma, not a lion.
 Can’t you see his horns?”

 Nine-year-olds are wiser than grandmothers.
-Little sister showed her wisdom, too, pointing out the little things -- turtle, mouse, chipmunk, etc. -- her elders had missed.
+Little sister showed her wisdom, too, pointing out little things – a turtle, mouse and chipmunk – we elders had missed.

 “Grandma . . .”

-Yes, I thought I had some pennies they could toss into the pool of water below, though I knew a dozen coins in a fountain make few memories.
-Rather than deplete my larger coins I gave them each a dime to exchange for pennies at a friendly merchant's store nearby.
-A few seconds later, those coins were gone, too.
+Yes, I thought I had some pennies they could toss into the pool below, though I knew a dozen coins in a fountain make few memories.
+Rather than deplete my larger coins I gave them each a dime to exchange for pennies at a friendly merchant’s store nearby.
+A few seconds later those coins, too, were gone.

 Yes, I thought it was OK to pick the pennies off the bottom as long as they promised to throw them back in.
 Not to worry.
 They didn’t have another thought in mind.

-For a good hour, those two children bellied down on all sides of all three fountain pools in the mall, scooping up handfuls of someone else's wishes and making them their own.
-They worked on their aim, competed for distance thrown and took bulging pocketfuls back upstairs to make louder plops or try hitting the big fountain to see if coins keep dancing in the air like the water does.
+For a good hour, those two children bellied down on all sides of all three fountain pools in the sparsely attended mall that day, scooping up handfuls of someone else’s wishes and making them their own.
+They worked on their aim, competed for distance thrown and took bulging pocketfuls back upstairs to make louder plops or try hitting the big fountain to see if coins keep dancing in the air like the water did.

-We finally tore ourselves away, not when we should have but when there wasn't another penny within grunting distance of either sized arm.
-Hands, even arms I thought, wouldn't muddy the water or displease the owners of the mall.
+Finally, we tore ourselves away, not when we should have but when there wasn’t another penny within grunting distance of either-sized arm.
+Hands, even arms I thought, wouldn’t muddy the water or displease the owners of the mall.
 Whole bodies and pink bubble gum-covered clothing was another story.
-I'm still surprised neither child tumbled in.
+I’m still surprised neither child tumbled in.

-I'm not sure our experience should be repeated, or that hundreds of local youngsters should swarm into malls and while away lazy hours retrieving and re-tossing pennies into fountain pools.
-Someone could get hit in the eye, harm a passer-by or yield to temptation and redirect the coins toward the pink bubble gum ice cream.
+I’m not sure our experience should be repeated, or that hundreds of local youngsters should swarm into malls and while away lazy hours retrieving and re-tossing pennies into fountain pools.
+Someone could get hit in the eye, harm a passerby or yield to temptation and redirect the coins toward chocolate-chip or pink bubble gum ice cream.